koulakis/h-nne/docs/source/guide/contributions.rst

 Please make sure:

-- inform us github before starting work on a contribution
 - your code is clean and efficient
 - you use python typing
 - you test any new functionality